 - Burning, cramping leg pain when standing or sitting

 Pain may begin in your back and hip, then later extend down into your leg.
 Sciatica often doesn't get better with brief periods of rest.
-Treatment may involve resting for a few days, along with taking anti-inflammatories and pain medications, as needed.
+Treatment may involve resting for a few days, along with taking anti-inflammatories and pain medications.
 Cold and heat can help with some symptoms.
 Physical therapy and stretching exercises are often useful.
 Gradually increase movement over time.
-Your doctor may also recommend other therapies or surgery if pain is not resolved.
+Your doctor may also recommend other treatments or surgery if your pain doesn't get better.

 Diabetic neuropathy.
 With diabetes, nerves can be damaged from high blood sugar levels.
 This is a common complication of diabetes.
-It can cause pain in both legs along with numbness and less sensation in lower legs.
-Treatment includes controlling pain with topical or oral medications and managing blood glucose levels.
+It can cause pain in both legs along with numbness and less sensation in the lower legs.
+Treatment includes controlling pain with medications and managing blood sugar levels.